huntfilesadmin/huntfiles/README.md

 # huntfiles
-a tool to search files
+A tool to search files in local directories.
+It can search inside zip, jar, rar and 7z archives.
+Found text is shown highlighted

 # execute :
 java -jar dist/huntfiles-0.1-boot.jar